 Remember you need a visa to enter India.
 Luckily, these day’s the visa for India can be applied for online and they give you a 1-year visa straight away!
 Here’s my step by step easy guide on how to apply for an e-visa for India.

 Day 1 – Arrive in Delhi

 Fly into New Delhi Aiport.
 Get a sim card.
 Don’t pressure yourself to do too much today if it’s been a long day.
 Going for Dinner in Delhi and trying authentic Indian Food for the first time is a big enough activity for your first day in India!

 Spend this full day in Delhi on a tour seeing the best of Delhi.
 Sure you can see Delhi yourself using a mix of rickshaws, the metro, uber’s and foot, but to take the stress off you and ensure you don’t find yourself in a cultural overload, going out to see Delhi’s best sights with a local guide will be best.

 Day 3 – Delhi & Overnight Train to Varanasi

 Today you can explore the parts of Delhi that you didn’t get to see yesterday.
 There are so many things to do in Delhi and Delhi’s metro system is really easy to use and very cheap so be sure to make the most of using this and travel the local way as I think it’s the best way to get around Delhi.

 Pre-Book an overnight train to Varanasi before arriving in India.
-I recommend using 12GO Asia to book & pre book your trains in an easy way.
-Trains are the best way to get around India which I’m sure you know, and an overnight train is a must-do experience when travelling India to save time, especially on your 2 week itinerary in India, and to see India the real way.
+I recommend using 12GO Asia to book & pre book your trains in India in an easy way.
+Trains are the best way to see India which I’m sure you know, and an overnight train is a must-do experience when travelling India to save time, especially on your 2 week itinerary in India, and to see India the real way.

 Day 4 – Varanasi